Twipped/mysequel/README.md

 ## Usage

 - `pool = quint(config)` - Takes a configuration object and returns a Quint pool wrapper.
 Note, no connection is opened until a query is performed.
+See below for config options.

 - `mysql2Pool = pool.getPool()` - Returns the raw mysql2 Pool object used internally.
 If the pool has not yet been initialized by a query request, this does so.